29 Jan 2019 |

 Sohrab Azizi is a Ph.D. student in the Construction Engineering Department at ÉTS.
 He studied polymer engineering and technology.
 He joined the National Petrochemical Company in Iran as a process engineer and research engineer.

-Éric David is a professor in the Mechanical Engineering Department at ÉTS.
-His research interests include dielectrics, polymers, high-voltage engineering, rotating machines, underground cables and transformers.
+Éric David is a professor in the Mechanical Engineering Department at ÉTS and is the current department head.
+His research interests include dielectric and nanodielectric materials, rotating machinery, and underground cable insulation.

 Program : Mechanical Engineering